-In 2012, periodic visual encounter surveys (VES) during the previous decade suggested the Mossy Pond SNYLF population could be headed toward extirpation.
-However, complete VES of wetted habitat during summer 2013 suggested a robust population still present in the area.
+Periodic visual encounter surveys (VES) during the early 2000's suggested the Mossy Pond SNYLF population could be headed toward extirpation.
+However, USFS surveys of the Mossy Pond outlet stream and surrounding areas, later followed by complete VES of wetted habitat by CDFW during summer 2013, suggested a robust population still present in the area.
 After assessing all available wetted habitats in the area, CDFW concluded that previous surveys had focused on locations in the Mossy Pond area that are less often utilized by SNYLF.
-CDFW discovered that SNYLF in the Mossy Pond area are often found in streams and small, ephemeral ponds.
+CDFW and USFS discovered that SNYLF in the Mossy Pond area are often found in streams and small, ephemeral ponds.

 Based on this new understanding of the SNLYF population in the Mossy Pond complex, CDFW initiated a capture-mark-recapture (CMR) study in 2014.
 Beginning in 2015, U.S. Fish and Wildlife Service (USFWS) awarded CDFW funds for this study through the endangered species recovery grant program (Section 6 of the U.S. Endangered Species Act of 1973; Federal Grant Award #F16AP00042).
 The most recent funding allowed CMR field work to continue through summer 2018.
-A CDFW field crew, with assistance from USFS personnel from TNF, returned to the Mossy Pond complex in August 2019 to conduct VES in the Mossy Pond study area and surrounding wetlands.
+Subsequently, CDFW field staff have returned to the Mossy Pond complex once per summer (August 2019 and August 2020) to conduct VES in the Mossy Pond study area and surrounding wetlands.

 CDFW has been monitoring Rattlesnake Creek (Site ID 51019) and a tributary (Site ID 51021) since 2009.
 Staff have consistently observed all SNYLF life stages in Rattlesnake Creek and low numbers of post-metamorphic SNYLF (adults and subadults) in Site ID 51021.
 Additionally, CDFW has been monitoring a small pond north of Rattlesnake Creek (Site ID 13275) since 2004.
-CDFW and TNF field staff visited the Rattlesnake Creek area on 26 August 2019 for one day of VES.
+CDFW field staff visited the Rattlesnake Creek area on 27 August 2020 for one day of VES.